CongducPham/LowCostLoRaGw/gw_advanced/README.md

 global_conf.json and local_conf.json
 ------------------------------------
 If you only want to use the new configuration and startup procedure, you can just stop here and edit both global_conf.json and local_conf.json.
 In global_conf.json, you either specify the LoRa mode or the (bw,cr,sf) combination.
 If mode is defined, then the (bw,cr,sf) combination will be discarded.
 To use the (bw,cr,sf) combination, you have to set mode to -1.

+In local_conf.json, it is important to set the gateway ID as indicated previously.
+The config_raspbian.sh script can do it for you, see below.

 **If you just want to use the new configuration and startup procedure, you have nothing more to install**